SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 These radiation reaction models represent a small overhead to the particle pusher.

-..
 The Niel model implementation is split into several loops to be partially vectorized.
-Surprisingly, this model have bad performance on KNL and further analysis are necessary to well understand why.
+The table lookup is the only phase that can not be vectorized.
+Using a fit function enables to have a fully vectorized process.
+The gain depends on the order of the fit.
+The radiation process with the Niel model is dominated by the normal distribution random draw.

 The Monte-Carlo pusher is not vectorized because the Monte-Carlo loop has not predictable end and contains many if-statements.
 When using the Monte-Carlo radiation model, code performance is likely to be more impacted running on SIMD architecture with large vector registers such as Intel Xeon Phi processors.
+This can be seen in :numref:`radiationTimes` in the synchrotron case run on KNL.

 ----